Welcome to Part 2 of our three-part series on growing a consulting firm with an outbound authority-based sales strategy.

 Why This is Magic for Getting New Clients

-You are simply DEMONSTRATING you know how to solve the prospect’s problems by:
+You are DEMONSTRATING you know how to solve the prospect’s problems by:

 a) Providing instructions on how to solve all or part of a problem, OR

-b) Showing how to think differently about a problem to help the prospect devise a better solution.
+b) Showing how to think differently to devise a better solution.

 Once you’ve demonstrated you can solve ONE problem, the prospect naturally begins to assume you can solve MORE problems and deliver MORE value.

-The prospect not only remembers you (basic awareness), but has learned what you do (expertise), and received actual benefit (tangible value).
+The prospect not only remembers you (basic awareness), but has learned what you do (your expertise), and received actual benefit (tangible value).

-Because you’ve given something of high value away already, the prospect automatically assumes the value your firm can deliver is much higher.
-“Moving the free line” positions you as a market leader, which leads to better client engagements.
+Because you’ve given away something of high value already, the prospect automatically assumes your firm can deliver much higher value.
+“Moving the free line” like this positions you as a market leader, which leads to more profitable client engagements.

 How the Process Works